IvaSabotinova/CSharp-Advanced/README.md

-Problems solved in SoftUni in C# Advanced and OOP
+Problems solved in SoftUni in C# Advanced course.